 - Low Twin Rate for IVF: The national rate of twins with IVF is approximately 30 percent, yet due to our vigilant, single-embryo transfer rate our twin rate is less than 10 percent (2013 data).
 Note that our success rate has not suffered from the single-embryo transfers and, in fact, has risen every year.

 - Screening: Through Good Start Genetics we offer testing for 23 genetic conditions, at no cost to the patient.
 This panel includes all the conditions recommended for screening by the by the American Congress of Obstetricians and Gynecologists (ACOG) and the American College of Medical Genetics (ACMG) in women planning to conceive.

 - Counseling: Genetic counseling is a communication process of providing information and support to those with questions or concerns about genetic conditions.
-Margo Grady is a certified genetic counselor with more than 20 years of experience.
-Common reasons patients would have a consultation with Margo include concerns about risks to a future pregnancy due to maternal age, medication exposures, obesity or a family history of birth defects or genetic conditions.
+Common reasons to have a consultation include: concerns about risks to a future pregnancy due to maternal age, medication exposures, obesity or a family history of birth defects or genetic conditions.

 - Area's Only Male Infertility Specialist: Dr. Daniel Williams is the area's only male infertility specialist.
 He specializes in all aspects of male infertility and is fellowship trained in Infertility and Reproductive Endocrinology.
 He also performs sperm-extraction procedures at Generations, with an anesthesiologist present to help minimize patient discomfort.